The Definitive Guide To Long-Distance Hiking

 Pacific Crest Trail

-Connecting the United States’ Mexican and Canadian borders through the Sierra Nevada and Cascade mountain ranges is the Pacific Crest Trail.
+The Pacific Crest Trail connects the United States’ Mexican and Canadian borders through the Sierra Nevada and Cascade mountain ranges.

 While less popular than the A.T., the PCT is generally considered a harder hike.
-It features longer mileage, significant elevation changes, greater expanses of wilderness, and seldom crosses a road, limiting hitchhike options into nearby towns.
-Snow-covered terrain is, often, encountered at higher elevations and adds another challenge with which to contend.
+It features higher mileage, significant elevation changes, greater expanses of wilderness, and seldom crosses a road, limiting hitchhike options into nearby towns.
+Snow-covered terrain is often encountered at higher elevations and adds another challenge with which to contend.

 - 2,650 miles